The following activities can help youth:

 Help the youth think of ideas about how they could teach the doctrine to someone else.

-Invite class members to share their testimonies of the doctrine.
+Invite class or quorum members to share their testimonies of the doctrine.

 Ask class members to write what they have learned or their thoughts and feelings about the doctrine.

 Ask the youth what the doctrine means to them.

 Invite the youth to discuss questions about the meaning and importance of the doctrine.

 Ask the youth to think about the doctrine and ask questions about it.
 Answer them together.